ComposableFi/composable/code/xcvm/semantic.md

 }
 ```

-If the caller wants to swap funds from the interpreter account and receive the funds into the interpreter account, we need to specify the BindingValue `Self`, using the index of the `to` field for the payload being passed to the contract.
+If the caller wants to swap funds from the Executor account and receive the funds into the Executor account, we need to specify the BindingValue `Self`, using the index of the `to` field for the payload being passed to the contract.

-Sender chain spawns with  `swap(100, "dot", "eth", 1, BindingValue::Self)` call, and on target chain Self replaced with address on execution interpreter.
+Sender chain spawns with  `swap(100, "dot", "eth", 1, BindingValue::Self)` call, and on target chain Self replaced with address on execution Executor.

 ### Spawn